Organized Crime and Corruption Reporting Project

-The Organized Crime and Corruption Reporting Project (OCCRP) is a global network of investigative journalists with staff on six continents.
+The Organized Crime and Corruption Reporting Project (OCCRP) is a United States non-governmental organization that fosters investigative journalism.
 It was founded in 2006 and specializes in organized crime and corruption.

 It publishes its stories through local media and in English and Russian through its website.
-OCCRP works with and supports 50+ independent media outlets in Europe, Africa, the Caucasus, and Central Asia.
-In 2017, NGO Advisor ranked it 69th in the world in their annual list of the 500 best non-governmental organizations (NGO).
+OCCRP works with and supports more than fifty independent media outlets across six continents.
+Its budget is mostly funded by the United States government via various agencies.

 History

 OCCRP was founded by veteran journalists Drew Sullivan and Paul Radu.
 Sullivan was serving as the editor of the Center for Investigative Reporting (CIR) and Radu worked with an early Romanian center.
 The team paired with colleagues in the region on a story looking at energy traders.
 The project showed traders were buying power at below production rates while the public was paying increasingly higher fees.

-In 2007 the project won the first ever Global Shining Light Award given out by the Global Investigative Journalism Network.
-It is a partner of the Arab Reporters for Investigative Journalism (ARIJ) in Jordan, Connectas in Colombia, the African Network of Centers for Investigative Reporting in South Africa, InsightCrime in Colombia, and the International Consortium of Investigative Journalists (ICIJ) in Washington.
-It has worked with hundreds of news organizations including The Guardian, Financial Times, Le Soir, the BBC, Time magazine, Al Jazeera and other major media.
+In March 2022, OCCRP was labeled as "undesirable organization" in Russia.

 Work

 Investigations

+OCCRP has claimed the following totals as a result of its investigations since they began recording impact in 2009: